 Please note that persons who hold a Canadian First Nations status card and live and work on their reserve are generally tax exempt.

 PLEASE NOTE: The cost of precious metals is fluctuating weekly.
 Although prices on this website are being updated on a regular base, they are merely indicative.
 Contact us for a customized price quotation if you find a set of wedding or clan rings or a piece of jewelry you are interested in ordering.
 Please do not forget to mention the item number and the exact ring sizes in case you ask for a price quotation for wedding rings or clan rings.

 Professional sizing methods are more reliable and accurate than online or at-home methods.
 Professional sizing can be done at a local reputable jeweler.

-It is important to take into account the width of your band as wider bands typically require a larger size to fit comfortably.
-It is therefore always best to be sized with a ring sizer of the same width as that of of the ring you intend to purchase.
+It is important to take into account the width of your ring band as wider bands typically require a larger size to fit comfortably.
+It is therefore always best to be sized with a professional jeweler's ring sizer of the same width as the one you intend to purchase.

 The best size is usually the ring that fits snugly and gives a little resistance when you take it off.
 If you have additional questions, please do not hesitate to ask.

 Wolf and man, siblings walking separate paths

 These unique sterling silver wedding bands stand out with simple, sleekly stylized overlay designs featuring two parallel lines - a long one for the life path of Ma’iingan (Wolf) and a shorter one for that of Anishinaabe Inini (man) - and two dots symbolizing the physical/spiritual worlds of man and the animals.